MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

     2. Navigate and right-select the downloaded file **BlockedWords.csv** and select **Open with** > **Notepad**.

-    3. Type **CEO,Payroll,HR** replacing the empty quotes in the Notepad window, and save the file.
+    3. Type **CEO,Payroll,HR** replacing the empty quotes in the Notepad window, and saving the file.

     4. Back to the **Groups | Naming policy** page, upload the saved .csv file under **3.
 Upload your .csv file** by selecting **Select a file** box or the folder icon.